Clock position: Clock compass myth

+Clearly this is more complex than naive calculations that assume azimuth is merely equal to hour angle: at a minimum these methods do not factor in latitude or date.

+Additionally, most clocks measure “local mean time” which generally differs from “local solar time”.
+Converting normal clock time to solar time requires three adjustments, accounting for 1) daylight savings time, 2) longitudinal offset from the central meridian of the local time zone, and 3) the “Equation of Time”, an offset from -15 to +15 minutes which varies by date.
+With accurate knowledge of these three factors, the clock can be adjusted to show “solar time” instead of “mean time” and, in that case, when solar noon arrives, the time on the clock will indeed show 12:00 just as the sun reaches its “culmination” or highest point in the sky.

+If all the necessary corrections above are considered, a properly oriented clock face can be used to make inferences about cardinal directions.
+Otherwise, wristwatch-sun orientation methods could produce significant error.

 Examples

 From aviation

 In World War II aircraft pilots needed a quick method of communicating the relative position of threats, for which the clock system was ideal.
 The gunners of a bomber, or the other aircraft in the squadron, had to be kept informed for purposes of immediate response.
 However, in aviation, a clock position refers to a horizontal direction.
 The pilots needed a vertical dimension, so they supplemented the clock position with the word high or low to describe the vertical direction; e.g., 6 o'clock high means behind and above the horizon, while 12 o'clock low means ahead and below the horizon.

 The horizon line was only visible in clear weather in daylight, and was only useful as a reference line in straight and level flight, when it appeared on the nose of the aircraft.
 The vocabulary therefore was only of use during daylight patrols or missions.
 The reference line and reference clock positions did not exist during combat aerobatics, at night, or during cloudy weather, when other means had to be found for locating the combatants, such as radar.

 For airplanes in rapid maneuvers, air traffic controllers will issue the eight cardinal compass points instead.